-- Deployment of a uniform documentary system which covers both operational and management procedures. - The organization of Environmental Committees in each of the companies to appraise their environmental management, evaluate and decide on priority environmental measures - All the departments take into account any possible environmental impacts when establishing their work processes.
+- An uniform record system which covers operational and management procedures. - Environmental Committees of the companies to appraise their environmental management, evaluate and decide on priority measures. - The evaluation of any possible environmental impacts when establishing the work processes.

-As regards our employees' safety, Grifols' safety standards, stricter than legal requirements, are painstakingly documented and the workers receive constant training to guarantee their uniformity and compliance.
+Grifols' safety standards of our employees, stricter than legal requirements, are painstakingly documented.

-Both the product responsibilities and possible incidents on the premises are furthermore covered by means of risk management policies and overall insurance schemes in order to guarantee appropriate and uniform protection for all the companies in the Group.
+The product responsibilities and possible incidents on the premises are furthermore covered by means of risk management policies and overall insurance schemes.